Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 As a misdemeanor, leaving a child unattended in a car carries up to six (6) months in jail and/or up to $1,000 in fines.10

-Nevada law prohibits contacting a child under sixteen (16) years old and more than five (5) years younger than the defendant with the intent to take the child away without the guardian’s consent.
-And if the purpose of the luring was sexual, the child’s age is irrelevant: All that matters is the defendant believed the victim was under 16 and at least 5 years younger.
+Nevada law prohibits contacting a child under sixteen (16) years old and more than five (5) years younger than you with the intent to take the child away without the guardian’s consent.
+If the purpose of the luring was sexual, the child’s age is irrelevant: All that matters is that you believed the victim was under 16 and at least 5 years younger.

 Luring a child can be a gross misdemeanor or a felony.11